-Final exam will be scheduled be the Registrar's Office for the university examination period.
-Students will be provided guidance on how to prepare for the final exam during the last day of class.
+The final exam will be scheduled by the Registrar's Office for the university examination period.
+The exam period is from July 27 to August 1.
+Students will be provided guidance on how to prepare for the final exam during the last week of class.